-O The PHA will seek third-party verification of the work schedule of the person who is permitted to work by the childcare.
+The PHA will seek third-party verification of the work schedule of the person who is permitted to work by childcare.
 In cases in which two or more family members could be permitted to work, the work schedules for all relevant family members may be verified.
-The family may provide the documentation.
+The documentation may be provided by the family.